AlexanderKeny10/Watch-and-Sip/README.md

 This project was created as an assignment for the PennLPS Fullstack Bootcamp.

-# WORKING TITLE

 ## USER STORIES:

 * AS A USER I WANT TO BE ABLE TO SEARCH ALL MOVIES BY TITLE OR KEYWORD
 * AS A USER I WANT TO BE ABLE TO SEARCH ALL TV SHOWS BY TITLE OR KEYWORD
 * AS A USER I WANT TO BE ABLE TO SEARCH FOR COCKTAILS BY TITLE OR KEYWORD
 * AS A USER I WANT TO BE ABLE TO ADD REVIEWS/RATINGS ABOUT USER EXPERIENCE

-# WORKING TITLE
-This project was created as an assignment for the PennLPS Fullstack Bootcamp.

 ## Tools used for this project
 - Handlebars.js